What Is Litecoin and Is It Worth Investing in LTC in 2021?

 Though Litecoin is often compared to Bitcoin, in technical terms Litecoin has faster transaction times and lower fees to buy and sell LTC, which can make it a better investment in 2021.

-That said, Bitcoin still ranks 1st in terms of adoption and market cap, with analysts claiming that BTC may hit $50k in 2021.
+That said, Bitcoin still ranks 1st in terms of adoption and market cap, with analysts claiming that BTC may hit $100k in by the end of 2021.

 Where Is Litecoin Accepted?